 - Flip Horizontally and Flip Vertically will mirror the video source horizontally and vertically (to rotate by 180° check both).

 - Source button is enabled for capture cards and USB / DV cameras.
 It displays the camera proprietary general settings dialog.

 - Size & Format can be called to change the wanted video size, format or compression.
 For USB cameras switching to MJPG helps reducing the bandwidth usage.

 - Input Select is used to choose the input of an analog video capture device.

 - TV opens the analog TV tuner dialog.

 - Enable audio recording together with video.

-- Live Listen to hear and check the live audio.
+- Live Listen to hear and verify the live audio.

 - For RTSP Network / IP cameras get the audio from the stream.

 - For USB cameras use the Source button.